Kotlin/dataframe/docs/StardustDocs/topics/readSqlDatabases.md

 df.print()
 ```
-## Getting started with Notebooks
+## Getting Started with Notebooks

 To use the latest version of the Kotlin DataFrame library
-and specific version of JDBC driver for your database (MariaDB in the snippet below) in your Notebook, just run the following cell.
+and a specific version of the JDBC driver for your database (MariaDB is used as an example below) in your Notebook, run the following cell.

 ```jupyter
 %use dataframe